opendevshop/devshop/help/ARCHITECTURE.md

 Ports
 -----

-Aegir & devshop expose default ports for HTTP and SSH (80 and 22) respectively.
+Aegir & devshop expose default ports for HTTP and SSH (80 and 22).
 It makes no assumptions about what network security you would like beyond that.
 Installing extra firewalls is up to you.

 Config Manager
 --------------